 The 42-mile stretch between Kingman and Oatman was and still is the most spectacular and intimidating part of old Route 66.
 Now called the “Historic Route 66 Back Country Byway” by the Bureau of Land Management, this scenic route will take you through the notorious and renowned Sitgreaves Pass, with its steep grades, narrow road, and sharp hairpin turns.
 Trucks and trailers over 40 feet are prohibited from traveling over the pass and they mean it.
 The hazardous passage unnerved many Route 66 drivers back in the day and even took the lives of some who dared to tackle it intoxicated or in bad weather (numerous crosses can still be found in certain parts of the route).
 The cry for a safer passage to the California border was finally heard and in 1952 the much quicker and less hazardous Yucca bypass was completed.
 Somehow, the bypass didn’t kill off Oatman.
 In fact, the defunct mining town is now a top tourist draw with its wild west feel and feral burros wandering the street (visitors are actually encouraged to feed them).
 Today, saloons, hotels, and T-shirt shops line the main street, where shootouts are reenacted daily.
 Unfortunately, due to the hilly terrain in and around Oatman parking is very limited and there are no campgrounds there, so if you’re interested in visiting in a larger RV you’ll have to do so during the day (small rigs, like truck campers, however, can score on tiny pull outs and pull overs that can be found in and around town).

 If you’ve been thinking about exploring old Route 66 you really need to do it.
-You’ll fall for the charm and nostalgia of the old road and the attractions that can be found along it.
-What’s great about this trip is that you don’t have to have a truck camper or RV to do it (though I think this makes the trip cheaper and more comfortable), you can travel old Route 66 in whatever car or truck you own.
+You’ll fall for the charm and nostalgia of the old road and the attractions that can be found along the way.
+What’s great about this trip is that you don’t have to have a truck camper or RV to do it, though it does make the trip cheaper and more comfortable.
 How long did our trip across Route 66 in Arizona take?
 We took three days, with overnight stops in Holbrook and Seligman.
 In retrospect, we wish we would’ve taken an extra day or two to enjoy some of the locations more.
 An overnight stay at Two Guns and Oatman would’ve really been over the top.
 Some Route 66 enthusiasts believe that Historic Route 66 from Ash Fork to Oatman is the best that Route 66 has to offer today and I’d have to agree.
 The beauty along this stretch of highway and the number of Route 66 businesses and attractions that are still in operation today combine to make this a must-see, must-do drive.
 So if you’re contemplating a cruise across Route 66 in Arizona, I highly recommend it.
 It’s a fun and educational trip back in time that you won’t soon forget.